-He was often troubled by feelings of inadequacy, problems with women, and sometimes lacked confidence in his own abilities.
+He was often troubled by feelings of inadequacy and problems with women and sometimes lacked confidence in his own abilities.
 His life was an interesting one, even though it was cut short.
-Kafka died at the age of 40.
+Franz Kafka died at the age of 40.

 Franz Kafka wanted his unfinished work and papers burned after his death